 In children, asthma occurs more commonly in boys.
 Among adults, however, the disease is most prevalent in women over 40.
-Both mortality and morbidity are greater in African Americans, compared with whites.
+Both mortality and morbidity are greater in Blacks, compared with whites.
 These differences are attributed in part to socioeconomic factors.

 Other risk factors include the following: